 Studies have found that people who see the real-time effects of their eating and exercise are more likely to make changes that keep their blood glucose better under control.
 Tighter glucose control keeps people with diabetes healthier and prevents complications of the disease.3

-What are the drawbacks to a CGM?
+The drawbacks to a CGM

 There are many advantages to using a continuous glucose meter, especially convenience and more detailed information about your blood glucose levels.
 However, there are some drawbacks to these devices.
 First, a CGM is more expensive than a standard glucose meter and may not be covered by your insurance.
 However, a CGM may be less expensive for people who have to stick themselves several times a day with a standard glucometer.1-3